 Social media, in its inception, was harmless fun.
 Now, it has evolved to be part of our daily lives.
-It’s how we consume most of our information and it influences everything from elections to public discourse.
+It’s how we consume most of our information, and it influences everything from elections to public discourse.

 Many people are beginning to discover this.
 There has been a recent trend of people consciously reducing their social media use.
 Some have even gone full cold turkey and deleted their social media accounts.

 However, you don’t need to go cold turkey to experience the benefits of avoiding social media.
-A social media detox may just be enough for you if you’re experience the anxiety and stress that comes with social media use.
+A social media detox may just be enough for you if you’re experiencing the anxiety and stress that comes with social media use.

 If you feel like social media has taken over your life, if it preoccupies your mind, or if you find yourself constantly and habitually reaching for your phone, these might be signs that it’s time for a break.

 A social media detox gives you a chance to clear your mind.